IainHigh/MLP/README.md

     ├── test.ipynb # Basic dataset exploration - used to verify the dataset has been loaded correctly.
     ├── tf-idf.ipynb # A simple TF-IDF model in a Jupyter Notebook to debug.
     ├── tf-idf.py # Similar to above but in a python script.
+    ├── get_words.ipynb # Converts a list of words into a csv file.
 ├── Papers # Contains some of the original papers that were used as inspiration for the project.
     ├── Goodreads.pdf # Paper which first collated the dataset we are using.
     ├── Noah's BG Chapter.pdf